-CARES Act funding will be provided to prevent persons from becoming homeless by propviding rental assistance for up to 3 months and rapidly rehouse homeless individuals.
-Essential services will also be available to provide childcare, education, outreach employment services, outpatient health services, legal services, mental health services, substance abuse treatment sevices, and transportation.
+CARES Act funding was provided to prevent persons from becoming homeless by providing rental assistance and rapidly rehouse homeless individuals.
+Essential services will also be available to provide childcare, education, outreach employment services, outpatient health services, legal services, mental health services, substance abuse treatment services, and transportation.

-Helping homeless persons (especially chronically homeless individuals and families, families with children, veterans and their families, and unaccompanied youth) make the transition to permanent housing and independent living, including shortening the period of time that individuals and families experience homelessness, facilitating access for homeless individuals and families to affordable housing units, and preventing individuals and families who were recently homeless from becoming homeless again to provide inmates with advocates that will assist them with mainstream resources once they are discharged and reduce recidivism.
+Helping homeless persons (especially chronically homeless individuals and families, families with children, veterans and their families, and unaccompanied youth) make the transition to permanent housing and independent living, including shortening the period of time that individuals and families experience homelessness, facilitating access for homeless individuals and families to affordable housing units, and preventing individuals and families who were recently homeless from becoming homeless again

 The local and State housing providers will continue to provide support to the population identified.
-In addition, the Individualized Assessment, Discharge, and Planning Team (IADAPT) was established in 2010
+In addition, the Individualized Assessment, Discharge, and Planning Team (IADAPT) was established in 2010 to provide inmates with advocates that will assist them with mainstream resources once they are discharged and reduce recidivism.
+CR-30 - Public Housing 91.220(h); 91.320(j)